Medicare enrollment periods — the windows that matter and the penalties for missing them

 You don't have to remember all these windows.
 But you do have to remember that they exist and that missing them costs money forever.

-Call your State Health Insurance Assistance Program,SHIP,and they'll help track deadlines and coordinate enrollments.
-They'll send your parent reminders.
-They'll help with applications.
-They're free, funded by federal money, and they exist specifically to help older adults work through Medicare.
+Call your State Health Insurance Assistance Program (SHIP) and they'll help track deadlines and coordinate enrollments.
+They send reminders, help with applications, and answer questions.
+SHIP is free, federally funded, and exists specifically to help older adults work through Medicare.
+Find your state's program at shiphelp.org or call 1-877-839-2675.

-Set calendar reminders in whatever system you use.
+Set calendar reminders.
 October 15 is the start of Annual Enrollment.
-Note it now.
 If your parent is turning 65, mark their birthday month and the three months before and after.
-Make it a calendar event that recurs or that you actively put on your calendar.
+Make it a recurring event.

-Here's the reality: you can't actually force your parent to enroll or to make changes.
+Here's the reality: you can't force your parent to enroll or to make changes.
 But you can make it hard for them to forget.
 You can remind them.
 You can help them.
 You can walk them through it.
-You can make the deadline less likely to sneak up and surprise them.
+You can make the deadline less likely to sneak up.

-The difference between remembering a deadline and missing it is often just the question being asked at the right time.
+The difference between remembering a deadline and missing it is often just the right question asked at the right time.
 "When is your birthday month?"
-"Okay, let's make sure we enroll in Medicare before that window closes."
-"It's October.
-Is it time to review your Medicare plan?"
+"Let's make sure we enroll in Medicare before that window closes."
+"It's October, time to review Medicare."
 Simple questions, asked at the right time, prevent expensive mistakes.

 These windows open and close whether or not your parent is paying attention.
 The smart move is to pay attention for them, at least until they get the hang of the rhythm.